Bookmark our site so that you can easily return to stay updated on Shasta County!

 Across the country, Frank has connected with women he has dubbed “super moms.”
 They are women who have embraced unfounded election conspiracy theories and are engaged in efforts to expose the nonexistent widespread fraud.
 What elevates Frank above the everyday conspiracy theorist is his financial backing: he has the backing of Mike Lindell, the CEO of MyPillow.

-Frank spoke at the Shasta County Board of Supervisors meeting on January 22, 2025.
-During his speech, he gave a presentation that included significant allegations of fraud without providing evidence for his claims.
-During his presentation, he encouraged commissioners to fulfill their civic duty to protect constitutional election rights, which, he said, may include “nullifying” or refusing to comply with state election law.
-In addition, Frank compared election violations with sexual assault and claimed that he’s aware of about 400 ballots in Shasta County that were cast either illegally or fraudulently.
-He offered no verifiable evidence to support that claim.
-Clint Curtis held an event in Redding with Douglas Frank on May 24, 2025, to continue to spread election conspiracy rhetoric to the people of Shasta County.
+Frank addressed the Shasta County Board of Supervisors on January 22, 2025.
+In his address, he presented serious accusations of fraud without offering any supporting evidence.
+He urged the commissioners to carry out their civic responsibility to safeguard constitutional election rights, which he suggested might involve “nullifying” or disregarding state election laws.
+Furthermore, Frank drew a comparison between election violations and sexual assault, asserting that he knows of approximately 400 ballots in Shasta County that were cast illegally or fraudulently.
+He did not provide any verifiable evidence to back up that assertion.
+On May 24, 2025, Clint Curtis hosted an event in Redding alongside Douglas Frank to further propagate election conspiracy theories to the residents of Shasta County.

 Chriss Street is well known in Shasta County as a prominent figure affiliated with the New California State, a far-right extremist and secessionist group that aims to split rural and urban California in half to create a 51st state.
 Street joined the California New State in 2018.
 Read more about the New State of California here.